-- 7. Extensive background material on the subjects covered by the course will be made available to the participants upon confirmation of participation, to allow them to prepare themselves for the course.
-Upon request, this material may be sent to the respective missions in The Hague and Brussels to be forwarded to participants. - 8.
+- 7. Extensive background material on the subjects covered by the course will be made available to the participants upon confirmation of their participation, to allow them to prepare themselves for the course.
+Upon request, this material will be sent to the appropriate missions in The Hague and Brussels, to be forwarded to participants. - 8.
 The Secretariat expects to be able to sponsor a limited number of candidates nominated by the Member States of the OPCW, to cover their travel costs and course fees.
 When proposing candidates for the course, Member States should specify whether sponsorship is a precondition for their participation.
-Participants of previous courses for personnel of National Authorities arranged by the Secretariat will not be considered for sponsorship. - 9.
-The Member States of the OPCW which have not sent participants to any such courses previously organised by the Secretariat are particularly encouraged to submit candidates for the present course.
+Participants in previous courses for the personnel of National Authorities that have been arranged by the Secretariat will not be considered for such sponsorship. - 9.
+Member States of the OPCW which have not sent participants to any such courses previously organised by the Secretariat are particularly encouraged to submit candidates for the present course.
 One candidate from each such Member State will be given priority. - 10.
 Applications from signatory States on behalf of candidates who will participate at their own expense are also encouraged.
-The number of places available for candidates from signatory States may, however, be limited. - 11.
-Member States and signatory States are invited to submit the names of candidates for participation in the course to the Secretariat not later than 17 July 1998.
-Applications received after that date will normally not be considered.
-All applications, together with the information requested in the form presented in Annex 2, should be addressed to the Director, International Cooperation and Assistance Division, OPCW, Johan de Wittlaan 32, 2517 AR The Hague, The Netherlands.
+The number of such places available for candidates from signatory States may, however, be limited. - 11.
+Member States and signatory States are invited to submit the names of candidates for participation in the course to the Secretariat not later than 30 October 1998.
+Applications received after that date will not normally be considered.
+All applications, together with the information requested in the form contained in annex 2 to this Note, should be addressed to the Director, International Cooperation and Assistance Division, OPCW, Johan de Wittlaan 32, NL-2517 JR The Hague, The Netherlands.
 Applications may also be submitted by fax (+31-70-306 3535) or by e-mail (webmaster@opcw.org). - 12.
 Additional information pertaining to the course may be obtained from the International Cooperation and Assistance Division of the OPCW, which can be contacted as specified in the previous paragraph.